Penstemon cobaea: Range and habitat

+Conservation

+The conservation organization NatureServe evaluated Penstemon cobaea as apparently secure (G4) in 1987.
+At the state level they also rated it as apparently secure (S4) in Oklahoma, but vulnerable (S3) in Arkansas and Nebraska.
+Though other organizations show it as introduced to Colorado, NatureServe lists it as critically imperiled (S1) there alongside Iowa.
+They have not rated the rest of the range.

 Cultivation

 The flowers of Penstemon cobaea will eventually become brown and black capsules, which contain the seeds.
 After planting, the seeds will take about two years to flower.
 It is good to leave 40 to 50 cm between plants when gardening, and lime is often needed in the soil.